 In yet another recent case, the insurance company claims representative thought their driver had no liability for causing the motorcycle accident but we were later awarded 80% liability against the other driver.

 If you’re not hit in the rear, the insurance company claims representative for the other driver will likely argue that you’re partly or mostly at fault and you will be without a motorcycle or car until your lawyer can convince them.

 If you have rental car coverage, your insurance company will pay for a rental car while your vehicle is being repaired or while you find a replacement if yours was totaled.
-If you don’t have rental car coverage when your car is damaged, the other insurance company will probably not pay for a rental car and you will be without transportation.
+If you don’t have rental car coverage when your car is damaged, the other insurance company may pay for a rental car but on their terms.

 We recommend buying collision damage insurance and rental car coverage which will eliminate a lot of problems in the event you are in an accident.
 There are three different types of collision damage coverage.
 Make sure you get the type you want, especially if you have a custom motorcycle.
 See our Motorcycle Insurance Guide.

 NYS law (11 NYCRR 216.0) regulating insurance company responsibilities regarding handling of collision claims.